 They landed on a rooftop without as much as a thud.
 Glaw saw the soldiers fade into the distance as Lykos set off across the roofs.
 He jumped between them as easily as he had before; the fight with the guards had apparently not even winded him.

 The question caught Glaw off guard and the look on Lykos' face even more so.
 He'd never before seen him frown like that; actually angry instead of thoughtful.
-His tone of voice had also never been that curt or cold.
+His tone of voice had never been that curt or cold either.

-"I'll help you get to the city gate," Lykos hissed, his teeth clenched tight into a cold grimace.
+"I'll help you get to the city gate," Lykos hissed, his teeth clenched tight into a bitter grimace.
 He looked no more rested now than earlier, but there was a glint of steel in his eyes that hadn't been there before.
-"After that you're on your own."
+"After that, you're on your own."

 All Glaw could do was nod dumbly, clinging to Lykos' shoulders.
 This time around the flight through the air was less gentle, interrupted by abrupt takeoffs from roofs every other second.
 It felt like what Glaw had imagined flying and crashing to be like, over and over again.